kevinmgates/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    ```bash
    sudo chown -R $USER:$(id -gn $USER) /home/adminfabmedical/.config
    ```

-6. When prompted for a password, use your PAT token from previous steps.

-7. In your browser, switch to the `content-api` repository and select "Clone" to see and copy the repository URL.

-8. Use the repository URL and `git clone` to copy the content-api code to your build agent.

-9. In your browser, switch to the `content-init` repository and select "Clone" to see and copy the repository URL.

-10. Use the repository URL and `git clone` to copy the content-init code to your build agent.

 > **Note**: Keep this cloud shell window open as your build agent SSH
 > connection.
 The lab instructs you to open additional cloud shell sessions